TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_cnn.rst

 VGG-Net is a CNN architecture developed by researchers at the Visual Geometry Group (VGG) at the University of Oxford in 2014 [2]_.
 It became famous after performing very well on the ImageNet dataset, a common benchmark for image classification tasks that contains over 14 million images belonging to 1000 classes.

-VGG-Net comes in two main variants - VGG-16 and VGG-19, with 16 and 19 layers respectively.
+VGG-Net comes in two main variants: VGG-16 and VGG-19, with 16 and 19 layers respectively.
 What makes VGG special is its straightforward design:

  **Input Layer**: The VGG-16 model takes in color images (RGB with 3 channels) that are 224 x 224 pixels in size.

  **Convolutional Layers**: VGG-16 has 13 convolutional layers that are responsible for extracting features from the input images.
  All convolutional layers use:
   - 3 x 3 filters (kernels)
   - Stride of 1 pixel (meaning the filter moves 1 pixel at a time)
   - Padding of 1 pixel (meaning that the input is padded with 1 pixel on all sides to preserve the spatial dimensions of the image)
   - ReLU activation function
   The number of filters in each convolutional layer increases as we go deeper into the network, from 64 filters (resulting in 64 feature maps) in the first few layers to 512 filters (resulting in 512 feature maps) in the later layers.

-**Poolimg Layers**: After each block of convolutional layers, a max-pooling layer is applied.
+ **Pooling Layers**: After each block of convolutional layers, a max-pooling layer is applied.
  The max-pooling layer uses a 2 x 2 window and a stride of 2, which means it takes the maximum value from a 2 x 2 region and reduces the feature map size by half to keep the network efficient and manageable.

  **Fully Connected (Dense) Layers**:
  After flattening the output of the last max-pooling layer, the 7 x 7 x 512 feature map is flattened into a 1D vector that is then fed into three fully connected dense layers:
   - 1st Dense Layer: 4096 perceptrons + ReLU
   - 2nd Dense Layer: 4096 perceptrons + ReLU
   - 3rd Dense Layer: 1000 perceptrons + Softmax (for classification into 1000 categories in ImageNet)

 In total, VGG-16 has 13 convolutional layers and 3 dense layers, giving it a total of 16 trainable layers.